NICHTJ3/windows-dotfiles-no-wsl/README.md

 ### Installation

-Install Chocolatey by following directions found [here](https://chocolatey.org/install#individual)
+- Install Chocolatey by following directions found [here](https://chocolatey.org/install#individual)

-Using chocolatey using the "Set-ExecutionPolicy Bypass -Scope Process" option and then install neovim and nodejs
+- Using chocolatey using the "Set-ExecutionPolicy Bypass -Scope Process" option and then install neovim and nodejs

-Copy init.vim to ~/AppData/Local/nvim/init.vim
+- Copy init.vim to \$env:LOCALAPPDATA\nvim\init.vim

-run nvim in powershell
+- run nvim in powershell

-run "Unblock-File profile.ps1" and copy it to $profile.CurrentUserAllHosts
+- run "Unblock-File profile.ps1" and copy it to \$profile.CurrentUserAllHosts

+- Change background color of powershell in properties to black

+- Relaunch powershell